Cookbooks, deli goods and cooking classes on Helmholtzplatz…

 While not a cafe in the classic sense, bar stools and a long drinks counter abut the large, street-facing windows, encouraging you to order an espresso and indulge in some people watching.
 The coffee, by the way, is excellent.

-There’s a comprehensive cookbook section in the rear room (English and German titles available) as well as an extremely inviting Chesterfield armchair to browse them in.
+There’s a comprehensive cookbook section in the rear room, with English and German titles available.
 The choice of books, like the shop’s choice of products, is impeccable, ranging from mainstreamers like Jamie Oliver and cheesecake queen Cynthia Barcomi to classic ‘bibles’ like Larousse and an assortment of handsome coffee-table books.

 The shop supports organic and fair trade products and wherever possible deals directly with farmers and local producers (for example they use Andraschko Coffee from Berlin).
-The shelves are stacked with a wealth of gorgeous goodies: imported spices from exotic countries; Habanero chilli paste from Madagascar; Lyle’s Treacle; chocolates from Domori and Beschle.
+The shelves are stacked with a wealth of gorgeous goodies: imported spices from exotic countries; Habanero chilli paste from Madagascar; Papa dei Boschi hazelnuts direct from the producer in Piedmont; chocolates from Frederic Blondeel and François Pralus.

-There’s also an alcohol ‘alcove’ brimming with hand-picked wines, mostly from Germany and Austria but also from France, Italy and Portugal.
+There’s also an alcohol ‘alcove’ brimming with hand-picked wines, mostly from Germany and Austria but also from France, Italy, Portugal and a wide selection of Hungarian wines.